publisha/publisha.github.io/pages/create_speare_play_web.md

 You don't need GitHub.com for the moment but you will need to recall your username and password during the next steps.

 ## Your digital tools
-You will need a text editor that can show and preview web HTML.
+You will need a text editor that can show and preview HTML.
 We now want you to download and install _Atom_.
 You can find this [free open source editor here][9ef5b049]

   [9ef5b049]: https://atom.io "grab Atom"

 [![Download Atom](/images/2017/01/downloadAtom.png)](/images/2017/01/downloadAtom.png)

-This application will be placed inside your downloads folder, so you need to copy to your _Applications_ folder inside you user account on the MAC.
-This means that you should try to use the same MAC in Tonge whenever possible.
+This application will be placed inside your downloads folder, so you need to copy to your _Applications_ folder inside your user account on the MAC.
+This means that you should try to use the same MAC in the IT suite whenever possible.

 You can also install this on your own computer at home.